Fujifilm X10 vs Olympus E-420

-- Ready to shoot: Comes with a build-in lens, while the E-420 requires a separate lens.
+- Ready to shoot: Comes with a built-in lens, while the E-420 requires a separate lens.

 - More compact: Is smaller (117x70mm vs 130x91mm) and thus needs less room in the bag.

-- Less heavy: Is lighter even though it comes with a build-in lens (unlike the E-420).
+- Less heavy: Is lighter even though it comes with a built-in lens (unlike the E-420).